Bobby Cox: Playing career

-As a player, Cox originally signed with the Los Angeles Dodgers, but was never able to make the Dodgers' major league team.
-Eventually he was acquired by the Braves, but never appeared in an MLB game for them either.
-Instead, he was traded to the New York Yankees on December 7, 1967.
-Cox played two seasons, mostly at third base, for the Yankees.
+Cox originally signed with the Los Angeles Dodgers in 1959, and bounced around the Dodgers, Chicago Cubs, and Braves minor league systems for seven seasons.
+The Braves traded Cox to the New York Yankees for Bob Tillman and Dale Roberts on December 7, 1967.
+Cox finally made it to the majors in 1968, batting .229 with 7 home runs and 41 RBIs in 135 games at third base for the Yankees.
+Knee injuries limited Cox to 85 games for the Yankess in 1969.
+The Yankees assigned Cox to the Triple-A Syracuse Chiefs for the 1970 season, ending his time in the Majors.
+Cox also played from 1967 to 1970 for the Cardenales de Lara and Leones del Caracas of the Venezuelan Winter League.

 Managerial career

-Prior to managing

-Prior to managing in the States, Cox played from 1967 to 1970 for the Cardenales de Lara and Leones del Caracas clubs of the Venezuelan Winter League.
-He later managed the Cardenales during three consecutive seasons from 1974–75 through 1976–77.
-In between, he coached and managed in the Yankees minor league system.

 New York Yankees farm system

-Cox began his managerial career in the Yankees farm system in 1971.
-In 1976, he led the Syracuse Chiefs to the International League's Governors' Cup title.
-This team featured such future major leaguers as Ron Guidry, Mickey Klutts, Terry Whitfield and Juan Bernhardt.
-Overall, Cox had a highly successful six-year tenure as a minor league manager, compiling a record of 459 wins and 387 defeats (.543) with two league championships.
-He then spent the 1977 season as the first base coach on Billy Martin's staff with the World Series–winning Yankees before beginning his MLB managerial career.
+Cox began his managerial career in the Yankees farm system in 1971 with the Class-A Fort Lauderdale Yankees.
+He was promoted to the AA West Haven Yankees in 1972 and to AAA Syracuse in 1973.
+In 1976, he led Chiefs to the International League championship.
+Cox also managed his former Winter Leagure former club, Cardenales in the Venezuelan Winter League, from 1974 to 1977.
+He then spent the 1977 season as the first base coach on Billy Martin's staff with the World Series–winning Yankees.

 Atlanta Braves (1978–1981)

 Cox replaced Dave Bristol as the manager of the Atlanta Braves prior to the 1978 season, inheriting a team that had finished last in the National League West during the previous two seasons and, in 1977, compiled a worse record than the first-year Seattle Mariners of the American League.
 Building from the ground up, the Braves finished last in both 1978 and 1979.
-Entering 1980, Cox made one of the unusual moves for which he is known, moving power-hitting first baseman-catcher Dale Murphy, who had developed a throwing block as a catcher that hindered his ability to play, to center field.
+Entering 1980, Cox made one of the unusual moves for which he is known, moving power-hitting first baseman–catcher Dale Murphy, who had developed a throwing block as a catcher that hindered his ability to play, to center field.
 Murphy later won two National League Most Valuable Player Awards and five Gold Gloves, and became one of the premier players of the 1980s.
-In 1980, the Braves finished fourth with their first record above .500 since 1974.
-However, Cox was undone by the 1981 baseball strike when the Braves finished fourth in the first half and fifth in the second.
-After the season, owner Ted Turner fired him.
+In 1980, the Braves finished fourth with their first record above .500 (81–80) since 1974.

+During the 1981 season, which was shortened by a strike, the Braves finished in fourth place during the first half and in fifth in the second.
+After the season, Atlanta owner Ted Turner fired him.
 Asked at a press conference who was on his short list for manager, Turner replied, "It would be Bobby Cox if I hadn't just fired him.
 We need someone like him around here."
-The Braves won the National League West division title in 1982 and finished second in both 1983 and 1984 under Cox's successor Joe Torre.
-Cox finished with a record of 266 wins and 323 losses in the regular season.
+Under Cox's successor, future Hall-of-Fame manager Joe Torre, the Braves won the National League West division title in 1982 and finished second in both 1983 and 1984.
+Cox finished his first tenure with the Braves with a 266–323 record.